Bistec Encebollado

 This beef with onions combines skirt steak, caramelized onions, and of course, Salsa Lizano for a uniquely Costa Rican take on a popular Latin American recipe.

-This bistec encebollado recipe literally translates to steak and onions.
-While steak and onions is a popular dish throughout the world, this recipe has a twist by adding the uniquely Costa Rican Salsa Lizano.
-This is a very simple and tasty recipe beloved throughout Costa Rica.
+Bistec encebollado translates to “steak and onions.”
+While steak and onions is a popular dish throughout the world and especially in Latin America, this particular recipe has a twist by adding the uniquely Costa Rican Salsa Lizano.
+It’s simple to make and is a frequent star of the Costa Rican casado.

-Steak in Costa Rica has a very different cut than the large steaks we eat in the US, so this recipe uses either skirt steak or flank steak cut into small steak-sized pieces.
+A word to the wise- steak in Costa Rica has a very different cut than the large steaks we eat in the US, so this recipe uses either skirt steak or flank steak cut into small steak-sized pieces.
 You ultimately want a thin cut of beef for this recipe.

 Bistect Encebollado Recipe – Costa Rica